ipfs/rainbow/docs/environment-variables.md

-# Bifrost Gateway Environment Variables
+# Rainbow Environment Variables

-`bifrost-gateway` ships with some implicit defaults that can be adjusted via env variables below.
+`rainbow` ships with some implicit defaults that can be adjusted via env variables below.

 - [Configuration](#configuration)
   - [`KUBO_RPC_URL`](#kubo_rpc_url)